momoso7/100-days-of-code/log.md

 **Today's Progress**: Learned some tricks related to dataframes.
 Finished the javascript objects challenges.

 **Thoughts**: Today's datacamp materials are quite hard, fortunately there are the help documentations.
 I didn't need to search materials in google when I forgot what should I used.

+### Day 43: 24 December 2020
+**Today's Progress**: Continuing the data manipulation with pandas datacamp.
+Started basic scripting challenge on FCC.

+**Thoughts**: Tomorrow is Christmas, let's see if I had time to code.

+### Day 44: 25 December 2020
+**Today's Progress**: Finished the data manipulation with pandas.
+Continue on some basic scripting in javascript.

+**Thoughts**: Yay, I found time to code!
+I try to document the scripting I have made in Codepen.
+Will share the link later.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)